seeu-inspace/easyg/README.md

-sudo apt install pure-ftpd                               apt install the pure-ftpd application. sudo apt remove --purge pure-ftpd                        apt remove –purge to completely remove the pure-ftpd application. sudo dpkg -i man-db_2.7.0.2-5_amd64.deb                  dpkg -i to install the man-db application. echo "I need to try hard" | sed 's/hard/harder/'         Replacing a word in the output stream. echo "Hack.The.World."| cut -f 3 -d "."
-Extracting fields from the echo command output using cut. cut -d ":" -f 1 /etc/passwd                              Extracting usernames from /etc/passwd using cut. wc -m < test.txt                                         Feeding the wc command with the < operator. cat test.txt | wc -m                                     Piping the output of the cat command into wc. wget -O report_w.pdf https://of.io/report.pdf            Downloading a file through wget. curl -o report_c.pdf https://of.io/report.pdf            Downloading a file with curl. axel -a -n 20 -o report_a.pdf https://of.io/report.pdf   Downloading a file with axel; -n: number of multiple connections to use, -a: more concise progress indicator, -o specify a different file name for the downloaded file alias lsa='ls -la'                                       Create an alias "lsa" to execute the command "ls -la". alias mkdir='ping -c 1 localhost'                        Creating an alias that overrides the mkdir command. unalias mkdir                                            Unsetting an alias. cat ~/.bashrc                                            Examining the ".bashrc" default file, the system-wide file for Bash settings located at "/etc/bash.bashrc".
+sudo apt install pure-ftpd                               apt install the pure-ftpd application. sudo apt remove --purge pure-ftpd                        apt remove –purge to completely remove the pure-ftpd application. sudo dpkg -i man-db_2.7.0.2-5_amd64.deb                  dpkg -i to install the man-db application. echo "I need to try hard" | sed 's/hard/harder/'         Replac a word in the output stream. echo "Hack.The.World."| cut -f 3 -d "."
+Extract fields from the echo command output using cut. cut -d ":" -f 1 /etc/passwd                              Extract usernames from /etc/passwd using cut. wc -m < test.txt                                         Feed the wc command with the < operator. cat test.txt | wc -m                                     Pip the output of the cat command into wc. wget -O report_w.pdf https://of.io/report.pdf            Download a file through wget. curl -o report_c.pdf https://of.io/report.pdf            Download a file with curl. axel -a -n 20 -o report_a.pdf https://of.io/report.pdf   Download a file with axel; -n: number of multiple connections to use, -a: more concise progress indicator, -o specify a different file name for the downloaded file alias lsa='ls -la'                                       Create an alias "lsa" to execute the command "ls -la". alias mkdir='ping -c 1 localhost'                        Creat an alias that overrides the mkdir command. unalias mkdir                                            Unsett an alias. cat ~/.bashrc                                            Examin the ".bashrc" default file, the system-wide file for Bash settings located at "/etc/bash.bashrc".
 ```

 **Linux environment variables**